The Asymmetric Marketing Engine

 7. Journey Stage Advocacy: Related to loyal customers and advocates.
 These last two journey stages drive the delight element of the flywheel.

 These relationships are not absolute, and some overlap in certain instances.
 However, the relationships are well aligned, and the model withstands examination and criticism.
-An asymmetric marketing team leverages principles from military strategy to disrupt traditional marketing approaches and differentiate themselves from established competitors.
+An asymmetric marketing team leverages principles from asymmetric marketing strategy and military strategy to disrupt traditional marketing approaches and differentiate themselves from established competitors.

 Power of the Asymmetric Marketing Engine